smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/rifDatabase/oracleFdwSetup.md

   (5 rows)
   ```

-4. Diagnsotics
+4. Diagnostics

-The information will also be avaiable in various *pg_* views.
+The information will also be available in various *pg_* views.

 * To check the Oracle_fdw version:
   ```